Methodology

 3. AI-assisted recommendation drafting

-AI components use your structured biomarker context and profile inputs to draft educational suggestions and action priorities.
+AI components use your structured biomarker context, goals, onboarding answers, available wearable signals, and progress history to draft educational suggestions and action priorities.
 Outputs are intended to support informed discussions with clinicians, not replace them.

 See boundaries and known limitations on the AI Limitations page.